 North American Saxophone Alliance Quartet Competition

-Zenith has been selected to compete in the semi-final round of the North American Saxophone Alliance Saxophone (NASA) Quartet Competition.
-This annual contest began with a field of 49 saxophone quartets from both the United States and Canada.
-Now, twenty quartets will face fierce competition at the NASA Biennial Conference held at the Cincinnati Conservatory of Music on March 6-8, 2018.
+CMU Saxophone Quartet, Zenith was selected to compete in the semi-final round of the North American Saxophone Alliance Saxophone (NASA) Quartet Competition.
+Zenith is comprised of current CMU School of Music students, Parker Fritz, Diego Kieliszewski, Benjamin MacDonald, and Taylor Huitema.
+This annual contest began with a field of 77 saxophone quartets from both the United States and Canada.
+Twenty quartets faced fierce competition at the NASA Biennial Conference held at the Cincinnati Conservatory of Music.
+Only six quartets advanced to the final round.
+Although Zenith did not advance, CMU Alum, Jonathon Nichol's University of Oklahoma Elysian Saxophone Quartet won the competition.
+Elysian is comprised of CMU alums Jared Waters and Evan Harris.

 NASA is comprised of professional musicians, university professors, public school teachers, music students and others who have an interest in the saxophone.
 The Alliance promotes the composition and performance of saxophone music.